MongoExpUser/OCI-NoSQL-Based-List-and-Search-App/README.md

     The application is written with NodeJS.

 ### 2) Limitation:
-    The browser-based user interface (GUI) for listing and seaching, is not currentl included.
+    The browser-based user interface (GUI) for listing and seaching, is not currently included.

     The application can easily be extended to add browser-based GUI.